 If there’s one food that Americans have adopted from another culture and changed to their own liking it’s the taco.
 In fact, most Americans wouldn’t know a real taco if it bit them.
 We’ve changed them too much.
 Chain restaurants have buried the simple and noble flavors under mounds of lettuce, yellow processed cheese goo and whatever else they can come up with.… Read the rest

 Are you getting tired of turkey yet?
 Do you need a new way to spice up that grand bird that graced your holiday table?
-Are you just sick-to-death of trying to find ways to get the last little bit out of your meal?
+Are you just sick-to-death of trying to find ways to get the last little bit out of your holiday feast?

 What’s a great day in front of the TV without a great snack?
 Whether it’s movie night, game day or just an evening of watching TV with the kids (every Saturday they get to pick the shows), a snack is called for and in my opinion it’s hard to beat a good homemade bean dip.